-And it's the place to practice your dance moves whether in one of the city’s bars or the more well-known venues such as Casa de la Musica situated in the new area of the city, with a cover charge of $10.
+And it's the place to practice your dance moves whether in one of the city’s bars or the more well-known venues such as Casa de la Musica situated in the new area of the city ($10 cover).

-Cubans are so friendly so don’t be surprised if get asked to dance.
-As well as traditional music you’ll find flamenco shows at El Meson la Flota to entertain you as you dine.
+Cubans are friendly, so don’t be surprised if you get asked to dance.
+As well as traditional music, you’ll find flamenco shows at El Meson la Flota to entertain you as you dine.

 Things to See